Congress manifesto gives fillip to BJP 's nationalism plank

 New Delhi, April 3: The Congress is upbeat after the release of its election manifesto on Tuesday.
 The Congress leaders believe that the party has covered almost all the possible points to beckon voters in the upcoming Lok Sabha elections.

-Congress President Rahul Gandhi released party manifesto titled 'Hum Nibhayenge' (We will deliver) here in the presence of former prime minister Manmohan Singh, United Progressive Alliance (UPA) chairperson Sonia Gandhi and senior leader P Chidambaram among others.
+Congress president Rahul Gandhi released party manifesto titled 'Hum Nibhayenge' (We will deliver) here in the presence of former prime minister Manmohan Singh, United Progressive Alliance (UPA) chairperson Sonia Gandhi and senior leader P Chidambaram and others.

 The 55-page document makes a slew of promises, including giving Rs.
-72,000 each to five crore poor families under the Nyuntam Aay Yojna (Nyay) scheme, filling up 22 lakh government vacancies, bringing a separate budget for farmers and fixing a single moderate Good and Services Tax (GST) rate.
+72,000 each to five crore poor families yearly, under the Nyuntam Aay Yojna (Nyay) scheme, filling up 22 lakh government vacancies, bringing a separate budget for farmers and fixing a single moderate Good and Services Tax (GST) rate.

 Lok Sabha Election 2019: Takeaways from Congress manifesto

-The manifesto committee, which was chaired by P. Chidambaram, was divided into 20 different subgroups for different issues like the economy, agriculture, education and industry, etcetera.
+The manifesto committee, which was chaired by P. Chidambaram, was divided into 20 different subgroups for different issues like economy, agriculture, education and industry, etcetera.

 The party held 121 consultations in 24 states and three Union Territories at over 60 locations, non-resident Indian (NRIs) from 12 countries were consulted, and five sessions with farmers, teachers, entrepreneurs, doctors, lawyers, and economists were held.